vgrebenschikov/amneziawg-tools/README.md

 List of routes for the peer to be installed into FIB - that option provides a way to have AllowedIPs list wider then routes installed.
 Empty list is allowed.

 That is useful if routing protocol will work over the link.
 But remember that internal wireguard routing will happen according to AllowedIPs anyway.
+Suggested use in case dynamic route - one interface -> one link.

 ```config
 ...